-A greasy pole contest will te held at 8 p.m.
+A greasy pole contest will be held at 8 p.m.
 Friday followed by the annual Lewis County Horse show at 8:15 p.m.

-Saturday's events include the FFA and 4-H Dairy and Best Show, the Open Dairy Show, a tractor driving contest, the ever popular baby show, an aerial show, special games and the Open Horse show on Saturday night.
+Saturday's events include the FFA and 4-H Dairy and Beef Show, the Open Dairy Show, a tractor driving contest, the ever popular baby show, an aerial show, special games and the Open Horse show on Saturday night.

-Proceeds from the Festival will be used in sight conservation work and towards paying for and developing the 8-acre tract of land known as the Tollesboro Lions Community park.
+Proceeds from the Festival will be used in sight conservation work and towards paying for and developing the S-acre tract of land known as the Tollesboro Lions Community park.

-Merchants in Mason, Lewis and Fleming counties have donated all prizes that will be awarded during the three day event.
+Merohants in Mason, Levvis and Fleming counties have donated all prizes that will be awarded during the three day event.

-Serving on the Fall Festival Board are Jim Clark, president; Charles Hughes, W. B. Grant, Lavae Secrest, Mantin Voiers, Hay Trumbo, John Stevens, John Gallenstein and S. M. Wright,
+Serving on the Fall Festival Board are Jim Clark, president; Charles Hughes, W. B. Grant, Lavae Secrest, Mantin Voiers, Ray Trumbo, John Stevens, John Gallenstein and S. M. Wright, entertained Lions Tollesboro ther ladies Monday night with a apecial dinner at the Greenwood restaurant in Ripley.

-Tollesboro Lions : Honor Ladies may 11,
+Tollesboro Lions Honor Ladies May 11,